X-LANCE/Mobile-Env/README.md

   * Added support to `ResponseEvent` to annotation tool.
   * Supplemented several commandline options to annotation-tool.

+For more details, please see our [Change Log](Changelog) and Documents.

 * (2023-10-31 v3.0) Migrated VH node specification from the original VH path to Mobile-Env-customized CSS selector (me-selector) and added repeatability control to EventSlots.
 Repeatability control for EventSlots may be useful to